 Do not take this medicine if you have or have had any of the following medical conditions:

 a recent heart attack

-a condition requiring medication to control (lengthen or shorten) your heart rhythm.
+any condition requiring medication to control your heart rhythm.

-You are taking any other medications known to lengthen your heart rhythm.
+Do not take this medicine if you are taking any other medications known to lengthen

 Before you start to take it

 Tell your doctor if you have allergies to any other medicines, foods, preservatives